Public Adjuster Plymouth MN

 1980s-90s Roofs Now Failing: Hail Damage Stacking New Replacement Liability

 Plymouth's median home was built in 1988, placing most residential roofs at the critical 30-40 year replacement threshold.
-Recent hail events—July 27, 2025, and September 21, 2024—damaged thousands of aging roofs across the city.
+Recent hail events — July 27, 2025, and September 21, 2024 — damaged thousands of aging roofs across the city.

-Carriers deny claims by claiming hail damage is "pre-existing wear" on older roofing, misrepresenting the distinction between age and storm impact.
+Carriers deny claims by arguing hail damage is "pre-existing wear" on older roofing, misrepresenting the distinction between age and storm impact.
 Public adjusters document impact patterns and engage independent engineers to prove the hail event triggered replacement need.

 Holdback and Depreciation Tactics Hide $25K+ in Plymouth Claims